sutd-visual-computing-group/google-streetview-gis-stack/README.md

 Now in this section, we will use the extracted points from the GIS stack to query the Google Static StreetView API meta-data service to check the presence of Google StreetView panorama image.
 In order to perform a query, we require specific spatial location parameters (Latitude/ Longitude or Plus codes).
 In the GIS stack, for every sampled point, we extract the corresponding latitude and longitude data.

 Google associates every StreetView panorama using a unique id called pano_id.
 Using the metadata service, we extract all the required information to create the coverage statistics and maps.
-Every geo-location query will return the following details:
+Every query will return the following details:

 | Field             | Details                                                      |
 | ----------------- | ------------------------------------------------------------ |